nickojelly/nickojelly.github.io/content/en/home/about.md

 weight: 8
 ---

-Nick is a University of Melbourne trained Data Scientist who has been working in the data indsutry for 4 years since graduating.
+Nick is a University of Melbourne trained Data Scientist who has been working in the data industry for 4 years since graduating.

 ### Skills